Bizzabo vs Cvent: A Comprehensive Comparison

 When your platform fails during a live conference, the damage is immediate and visible.
 Track record matters here.

-Cvent's scale (over 7 million events served) means its infrastructure has been tested.
-But scale also means more surface area for incidents.
-Both platforms host on major cloud providers (Bizzabo on AWS and Google Cloud; Cvent on AWS with regional data residency).
+Cvent's scale (over 7 million events served) means its infrastructure has been tested at volume.
+Both platforms host on major cloud providers: Bizzabo on AWS and Google Cloud; Cvent on AWS with regional data residency.

 The virtual and webinar gap has shifted